mulderp/gnucap_book/gnucap-getting-started.md

 Commands can be abbreviated with their first letter, e.g. "b" for build.

 The first command you want to learn are "build" and "list" to capture a netlist or the nodes of an electrical circuit.

-See below a very basic example:
+Take a look below for a very basic build example:

 ```
 gnucap> build
 Vsrc 1 0 5
 Rload 1 0 1k
 <empty line>
+```

 Note the empty line to end "building" the netlist.
 You can later add new components with the "modify" command.
-```

-Once you haft entered the netlist, you can inspect the netlist with "list":
+Once you have entered the netlist, you can inspect the netlist with "list":

 ```
 gnucap> list